How to improve members engagement – case study

 These workshops provide the law students with a free sample of Toastmasters and can bring them one step closer to becoming a full member which will be a great investment in their personal and professional lives.
 Many of the students have since attended our regular club meetings, some of which will convert into new paid members, which benefits both the club and the Toastmasters organisation.

-Lastly, the University is very grateful that we run these workshops as it adds to the resources and support that they are able to offer to their students.
+Lastly, the University is very grateful that we run these workshops as it adds to the resources and support that they can offer to their students.

 ——— 1st London Toastmasters club